seth-khan26/fleet-flow/docs/dispatch-concurrency.md

 ## Lock Ordering

 All three lock acquisitions follow a consistent order: **Delivery → Driver → Vehicle**.
 Consistent lock ordering prevents deadlocks — two transactions cannot deadlock on these rows because they always request the locks in the same sequence.

+## Auto-Assignment

+Matches deliveries to drivers by zone, capacity, and availability.